 Stick to natural foods like fruits and vegetables, ideally low-glycemic fruits and vegetables which don’t spike insulin levels.

-What are the Dangers & Risks of Belly Fat?
+What Are the Dangers & Risks of Belly Fat?

-Many people consider fat of any kind bad for health, but certain types of fat can prove more dangerous than others.
+Many people consider the fat of any kind bad for health, but certain types of fat can prove more dangerous than others.
 Studies show that the fat that collects around the abdominal area can be particularly harmful to well-being.
 Among its many adverse side effects, belly fat can increase the likelihood of many serious health events, including heart attacks and stroke.

 Increases Risk of Dangerous Diseases